 Relationships and Communication with Others

-Yet, maintaining healthy relationships can help you get through tough times.
-It’s important to talk with your health care team and your loved ones about your diagnosis and treatment and the impact it has on you.
-It can help your health care team provide the best treatment and allow your loved ones to provide support.
-Talking can also ease the burden of holding things in and feeling like your needs are not met.
+However, maintaining healthy relationships is key and can help you get through tough times.
+It’s important to talk with your health care team and loved ones about your diagnosis, treatment, and the impact on you.
+This helps your health care team provide the best treatment and allows your loved ones to provide support.
+Talking can also ease the burdens of holding things in and feeling like your needs are not met.

 Facing Cancer with Your Loved Ones

-A brain or spine tumor diagnosis can impact the connections you have with those close to you.
+A brain or spine tumor diagnosis can impact your connections with those close to you.
 This may include your spouse or partner, children, caretakers, and friends.
-Changes in these relationships may be due to symptoms you’re having, uncertainty about your illness, and the need to adapt to new roles and responsibilities.
+Changes in these relationships may be due to the symptoms you’re having, uncertainty about your illness, and the need to adapt to new roles and responsibilities.

 Being prepared for relationship changes can help you and your loved ones keep your connections and adapt to your new normal.